rfoerthe/killp/README.md

 In general, it is not safe to terminate a parent process based only on information about the child process (e.g. its listen port or PID).
 Therefore, you must pass the name of the parent process (the command that started it) to the `parent-name` option.
-If the names do not match, killp will refuse to terminate the parent process.
+If the names do not match, killp refuses to end the parent process.

 The command is working on Windows 10+, macOS 13+ and Linux systems.
 On Linux you have to install the package `lsof` first.